dtzar/aci-artillery/infrastructure/Readme.md

 # Infrastructure deployment

-This directory files enable us to deploy EventHubs, Stream Analytics, and CosmosDB with configuration.
-We use Terraform this pupose.
+The files in this directory deploy EventHubs, Stream Analytics, and CosmosDB with configuration using Terraform.

+> Note: This infrastructure deployment is optional to use with aci-artillery.
+It only provides an example of a base infrastructure where load could be pushed against using aci-artillery.

 # Pre-requisite